- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30027_self_designed_major.rev.1451946126.png)"/>

 Students must complete employment forms in the Office of Business Affairs before beginning work (see link on right).

-Students are expected to treat their position like any other part-time job.
+Students are expected to treat their position like any other ob.
 Once a work schedule has been established, students are expected to show up at the agreed-upon times.
 Students who are unable to work at an assigned time are expected to inform his/her supervisor in advance.
 Repeated absences and other inappropriate conduct are not acceptable and are grounds for termination.

 How much can be earned?